The complexity of solving a system of equations of the same degree: Bounds on the degree of regularity

-\begin{remark} While the estimates of Corollary~\ref{cor:DD:salizzoni} and of Corollary~\ref{cor:DD:tenti} hold for every $D$, they are most relevant for $D\leq q$.
-In fact, for $D>q$ we obtain tighter upper bounds on the degree of regularity - hence on the solving degree - of $\mathcal{F}\cup\{x_1^q-x_1,\ldots,x_n^q-x_n\}$ in Theorem~\ref{teor:D>q} by inspecting the degree $D$ part of the system $\mathcal{F}\cup\{x_1^q-x_1,\ldots,x_n^q-x_n\}\in\mathcal{U}_{\{q,\ldots,q\}}$.
-This corresponds to the fact that, whenever the degree of the equations of the system is larger than or comparable to the field size, it is convenient to add the field equations to the system before computing a Gr\"obner basis. \end{remark}
+\begin{remark} While the estimates of Theorem~\ref{teor:DD:LPP} and Corollary~\ref{cor:DD:salizzoni} hold for every $D$, they are most relevant for $D<q$.
+In fact, if $D\geq q$, the bound on the solving degree of a mutant system obtained using Theorem~\ref{teor:salizzoni} does not increase if one adds the field equations to the system.
+Moreover, one always has $d_{\reg}(\mathcal{F}\cup\{x_1^q-x_1,\ldots,x_n^q-x_n\})\leq d_{\reg}(\mathcal{F})$.
+Therefore, if $D\geq q$, one should add the field equations to the system before solving it. \end{remark}